Last Updated on July 22, 2022 by Laura Turner

 The only negative is the constant pressure felt by most of us to get funding.
 I’ve been very lucky; I have some funding.
 The AO Spine Foundation Award was my first award as a professor, and it was really a show of faith in me for which I will remain forever grateful.
 However, my success rate in applying for grants has been maybe 10%.
 To get the funding I had, I had to get a lot of no’s.
 Rejection is part of it!

-I do think that grant writing improves your thinking, your communication skills, helps you hone your ideas.
+I do think that grant writing improves your thinking, and your communication skills, and helps you hone your ideas.
 There are many positives to that.
 But this constant background concern of “What happens if I run out of money?” is the part that a lot of scientists struggle with.

 On average: How many hours a week do you work?
 How many weeks of vacation do you take?

 I work a minimum of sixty hours a week, and some of that—i.e. my time at the VA—is very structured.
 I never really tracked my hours, but I have found myself working outside of 60-70 hours, not including calls taken from home.